tydye7/startup/notes.md

-Notes for test:
+#Notes for test

-HTML, CSS, JavaScript
+- Review Day: